Ou Medicine

 The correct answer is

 If you can, walk up and down the aisle of the plane.
 If traveling by bus or train, make the same effort.
-If traveling by car, stop and walk around every hour or so, the CDC says.
+If traveling by car, stop and walk around every 2 to 3 hours, the CDC says.
 While seated, you can move your legs and stretch and flex your feet, which improves blood flow in your calves.
 Movement prevents blood from pooling.
-Except for compression stockings, wearing loose, comfortable clothing and sitting in an aisle seat can also reduce the risk of developing a blood clot.
+Wearing compression stockings and loose, comfortable clothing can reduce the risk of developing a blood clot.
+So can sitting in an aisle seat.

 A.